dbhinton/gearshare/README.md

 # GearShare
-### GearShare is an e-commerce web application consisting of a 2 sided market where buyers and sellers exchange goods.
+### GearShare is an e-commerce web application where buyers and sellers exchange goods.
 The inspiration actually came from my friend [Rohan](https://www.instagram.com/rohan.jpg/),  who's a multidisciplinary artist( Music Producer, 3D Animator, and Graphic Designer) created the idea.
 I was impressed with his motto of experimentation without long term commitment and developed a strong desire to bring it to life.
 ## Planning:
 ### [Trello](https://trello.com/b/4LwTrnYk/gearshare)<br />
 ### ERD